sumwale/ybox/README.md

 `sudo/su` to the host user in the container command.
 However, running as host user when running rootless docker will map to a different user ID in the host (as specified in `/etc/subuid` on the host) so files shared with the host, including devices like those in `/dev/dri`, will cause permission issues that can hinder or break the application.
+Hence it is recommended to just install podman (even if you already have docker installed) which works out of the box in rootless mode in all tested distributions.

 ### Package management: install/uninstall/list/search/...